 5. Poliquin Step Up

-This exercise is a great way to target the VMO (vastus medialis oblique) muscle, a part of the quadriceps muscle group that is important for knee stability and overall knee health.
+The Poliquin step up is a great way to target the VMO (vastus medialis oblique) muscle, a part of the quadriceps muscle group that is important for knee stability and overall knee health.

 It’s also one of Ben Patrick‘s favourite exercises when it comes to knees over toes training and improving your jumping performance.